zeno-ml/zeno-build/tasks/concepts.md

 Zeno Build implements a number of different methods that you can use to calculate features of your outputs.
 There are two important concepts:

-* **Distill Functions**: These calculate a feature for each example.
-These can be used for either evaluating individual examples, or exploring data in the visualization interface described below.
+- **Distill Functions**: These calculate a feature for each example.
+These can be used for evaluating individual examples or exploring data in the visualization interface described below.
-* **Metric Functions**: These calculate a single score for the entire test dataset, and are usually used for evaluating the quality of the system as a whole.
+- **Metric Functions**: These calculate a single score for the entire test dataset, and are usually used for evaluating the quality of the system as a whole.
 They are often calculated by averaging the value of distill functions.

 Zeno Build implements these distill and metric functions for various quality measures.
 For instance, you can evaluate:

-* **Accuracy** for text classification tasks.
+- **Accuracy** for text classification tasks.
-* **Text generation quality metrics** such as fluency, factuality, toxicity, etc. for text generation tasks.
+- **Text generation quality metrics** such as fluency, factuality, toxicity, etc. for text generation tasks.

 All evaluation methods can be found in the